kevinnowland/booksite/web/public/introduction.md

 issues around identity that require clear answers to be found in interviews or to actually contact the author and make a personal connection.
 So I'm (mostly) staying away from gender, race, religion, and even age for the most part.

+Speaking of gender, I do care a bit about its cognate genre.
+Although genre boundaries are permable and artificial, I do read a lot which falls neatly into "science fiction" and I want to encourage myself to read more genres, and to read things which blur genre lines and even go between fiction and non-fiction.
+The genres listed for books have been decided by me.
+Apologies to the authors who probably feel otherwise and constrained by what I've put on their books.

+> __And how are you displaying all this data?__

+The geographic data will be on a map somehow, although how to weight things by city is not clear to me as of this writing.
+I am currently thinking of just including that as a bar chart alongside the map, as the geographic spread is a different question than how overrepresented is New York.

+Since other measures are more about ratios, perhaps some donut or other charts that are sortable by all time and seasonal chunks?

+Maybe if I get fancy I will put together some graphics for the bar and donut charts to be book themed.
+For now, the goal is just to represent them and not worry about if the bar chart looks like a messy stack of books and the donut charts actually are donut looking. to show

+Ultimately I will try to weave the data into this text, but for now the visualizations will be separate.